klimbeta/klimbeta/docs/development/ResearchQuestions.md

 :::

-What are the Pain Points of BetaComp?
+What are the Pain Points of Klimbeta?
 - Complexity
 - Lack of Clarity